Skip to footer content

 Frequently Asked Questions

-To generate an XLSX file, create a WorkBook and WorkSheet, insert data using the Cell Addressing System, and save the file with an '.xlsx' extension using IronXL.
+You can generate an Excel file in C# by using IronXL.
+Start by creating a WorkBook and WorkSheet, insert your data using the Cell Addressing System, and save the file with the desired format using IronXL's methods.

-How can I generate a JSON file in C#?
+How can I save an Excel file as JSON using C#?

-IronXL simplifies the process of generating and manipulating Excel files programmatically, which is crucial in business applications for automating data processing tasks.
+IronXL is highly suitable for business applications as it simplifies the process of generating and manipulating Excel files programmatically, making it efficient for automating data processing tasks.

-Yes, IronXL can generate XML files by creating a WorkBook, inserting data, and using the SaveAsXml method to export the data in XML format.
+Yes, you can generate XML files from Excel data using IronXL.
+After preparing your data in a WorkBook and WorkSheet, use the SaveAsXml method to export the data in XML format.

 Regan Pun